 Written by Disa Sjöblom, Senior Social Protection Adviser, Save the Children Finland

 In June 2021, Save the Children Finland received a significant donation from Fortum to support the COVID-19 response in our ongoing project in southern Rajasthan, India.
-The project aims to reduce the poverty and vulnerability of children who belong to the tribal communities in the Dungarpur and Udaipur districts.
+The project aims to reduce poverty and vulnerability of children who belong to the tribal communities in the Dungarpur and Udaipur districts.

 South Rajasthan is a poverty-stricken area where people manage their livelihoods from subsistence farming along with migrating as seasonal labourers to the neighbouring state of Gujarat.
 When illness strikes, many people still resort to faith healers instead of seeking appropriate medical treatment.
-Child labour is rampant and trafficking of children to neighbouring cotton fields is a common practice in the area.
+Child labour is rampant, and the trafficking of children to neighbouring cotton fields is a common practice in the area.
 Harsh living and working conditions have resulted in the early death of many adults, especially migrating men, leaving women behind to care for the household economy and children.
-With the advent of the COVID-19 pandemic, the situation worsened as income opportunities came to a halt and some children lost one or both parents to the virus.
+With the advent of the COVID-19 pandemic, the situation worsened as income opportunities came to a halt, and some children lost one or both parents to the virus.

 For the last ten years, Save the Children has been working in this area with a two-pronged strategy which was intensified due to the pandemic.
 Firstly, we have developed an approach in which local governments take responsibility to ensure that people secure access to the many social protection programmes (cash transfers) provided by the government.
-These programmes include for example widow allowance, disability allowance, caregiver allowance, allowances for construction workers, and insurance benefits for low-income households.
+These programmes include, for example, widow allowance, disability allowance, caregiver allowance, allowances for construction workers, and insurance benefits for low-income households.
 Lack of awareness of these programmes and application processes has resulted in low uptake of the schemes leaving the families in greatest need without support.
 In response to the economic hardships caused by the pandemic, the government increased the coverage as well as the value of many schemes.
-With Fortum’s support, we have been able to expand this work to new areas in the region and many people have and are still gaining access to the programmes which provide them with a regular income.
+With Fortum’s support, we have been able to expand this work to new areas in the region, and many people have and are still gaining access to the programmes which provide them with a regular income.

 Educating local project staff and parents